AaltoSciComp/scicomp-docs/triton/tut/connecting.rst

 .. role:: strikeout
    :class: strike

-:strikeout:`You can use a web-based VSCode through Open OnDemand.` (update: not currently available in the new Triton since 2024 May)  Desktop VSCode can also connect to Triton via SSH.  :doc:`Read more <../apps/vscode>`.
+:strikeout:`You can use a web-based VSCode through Open OnDemand.` (update: not currently available in the new Triton since 2024 May) Desktop VSCode can also connect to Triton via SSH, but use ``code.triton.aalto.fi`` as your SSH server (this is a separate login node managed for IDEs and agents).  :doc:`Read more <../apps/vscode>`.
 Both of these can provide shell access and file transfer.

 Warning: VS Code has some common issues with running calculations directly in it, see the :doc:`VS Code <../apps/vscode>` page for more.
 Also, if you use an AI coding agent, read :doc:`some common ways it can go wrong and what to do about it <../usage/ai-agents>` before you start.
+Remember to connect via ``code.triton.aalto.fi`` or your agent processes will eventually be killed.